Reinforcement Learning with Algorithms from Probabilistic Structure Estimation: Main results

 \subsection{Regret bound for RLAPSE}

-Recall that regret is an RL algorithm performance metric as defined in Equation \ref{eq: regret}.
-Performance bounds on algorithms $\A_i$ are typically available for environment with model $M_i$ they were designed for, whereas equivalent bounds for $\A_i$ applied to other environment structures will be hard to establish; e.g., regret bounds for LinUCB applied to a CMAB environment are given in~\cite{LinUCB}, but of course no analysis for the case of a controlled MDP is performed in this work.
+Recall that regret is an RL algorithm performance metric as defined in \eqref{eq: regret}.
+Performance bounds on algorithms $\A_i$ are typically available for an environment with model $M_i$ they were designed for, whereas equivalent bounds for $\A_i$ applied to other environment structures will be hard to establish; e.g., regret bounds for LinUCB applied to a CMAB environment are given in~\cite{li2010contextual}, but of course no analysis for the case of a controlled MDP is performed in this work.
 Hence, the main ingredient of showing that the regret of RLAPSE is asymptotically not worse than using the more complex MDP-based RL algorithm exclusively is Theorem~\ref{thm:type2}.
 This theorem establishes that the probability of using $\A_0$ (yielding a myopic policy) if the environment is not an uncontrolled MDP (model $M_0$) exponentially decays to 0 as the number of interactions grows.

-In order to quantify the efficacy of the LR test for uncontrolled versus controlled MDP, we derive an upper bound for the probability of a Type 2 error, showing that this probability goes to zero at an exponential rate whenever the environment is a controlled MDP and exploration occurs.
+In order to quantify the efficacy of the LR test for uncontrolled versus controlled MDP, we derive an upper bound for the probability of a Type 2 error\footnote{A Type 2 error is defined as the non-rejection of a false null hypothesis.}, showing that this probability goes to zero at an exponential rate whenever the environment is a controlled MDP and exploration occurs.
 In other words, the test will (eventually) correctly identify any controlled MDP environment.

-For a given MDP $M$, define $ \theta = \max_{i,j} \left(\overline{P}_{ij} - \underline{P}_{ij}\right)$; $\theta$ and $\rho(M,Y)$ are related through $\theta/2 \le \rho(M,Y) \le |Y| \theta$ for any $Y\in\MCs(M)$.
+For a given MDP $M$, define $ \theta = \max_{i,j} \left(\overline{P}_{ij} - \underline{P}_{ij}\right)$; $\theta$ and $\rho(M,Y)$ are related through $\theta/2 \le \rho(M,Y) \le N \theta$ for any $Y\in\MCs(M)$.
 The null hypothesis of the LR test for uncontrolled versus controlled MDP can then be restated as $H_0 : \theta = 0$, and the alternate hypothesis is $H_1 : \theta > 0$.
 A Type 2 error occurs if $H_0$ is accepted when $H_1$ is correct.
 The probability of a Type 2 error at significance level $\alpha$ after $T$ steps is